Prathmesh8860/USA-Shopping-Trend-Analysis--Excel-Dashboard/README.md

   - **Loyal Customers :** 🔄 Subscribed and frequent buyers usually spent more.

 ---
-## 📊 Key Visuals in the Dashboard
+### 📌 Key Visuals in the Dashboard :

-- **KPI Cards**: Total Sales, Total Profit, Avg.
-Shipping Cost
+- **KPI Cards :** Showing Total Sales, Total Orders, and Average Purchase Value.

-- **Sales by Region & Segment**: Clustered bar chart
+- **Sales by Category :** Bar chart comparing Clothing, Footwear, and Accessories.

-- **Top 5 Countries by Sales**: Pie chart
-- **Yearly Sales, Profit & Growth %**: Combo chart
-- **Top 10 Products (Profit, Orders, Quantity)**: Column chart
+- **Payment Methods Share :** Pie chart highlighting Credit Card, PayPal, Cash, and Bank Transfer usage.

+- **Season-wise Sales Trend :** Line chart showing sales peaks in Winter & Spring.

+- **Customer Age Group Analysis :** Column chart for purchase amounts by age ranges.

-- **Segment-wise Shipping Cost**: Horizontal bar chart
+- **Subscription vs. Non-subscription Sales :** Clustered bar chart showing impact of subscriptions.

-- **Sub-Category Orders by Country**: Stacked column chart
+- **Discount Effect on Sales :** Stacked bar chart comparing sales with vs. without discounts.

+---

-### 📊 Summary of Insights (Charts & Graphs) :
+### 📊 Summary of Insights :

- - Category-wise Sales (Bar Chart): Showed that Clothing had the highest sales, followed by Footwear, while Accessories had the least contribution.
+ - **Category-wise Sales :** Showed that Clothing had the highest sales, followed by Footwear, while Accessories had the least contribution.

- - Age Group vs. Purchase Amount (Column Chart): Indicated that young adults (18–30) and middle-aged (31–45) customers spent the most.
+ - **Age Group vs. Purchase Amount :** Indicated that young adults (18–30) and middle-aged (31–45) customers spent the most.

- - Seasonal Trend (Line Chart): Highlighted peak shopping in Winter and Spring, with dips in Summer.
+ - **Seasonal Trend :** Highlighted peak shopping in Winter and Spring, with dips in Summer.

- - Payment Methods (Pie Chart): Revealed that Credit Card and PayPal together made up the largest share, while Bank Transfer and Cash were used less.
+ - **Payment Methods :** Revealed that Credit Card and PayPal together made up the largest share, while Bank Transfer and Cash were used less.

- - Discount vs. No Discount (Stacked Bar Chart): Purchases with discounts and promo codes had significantly higher volumes compared to those without.
+ - **Discount vs. No Discount :** Purchases with discounts and promo codes had significantly higher volumes compared to those without.

- - Subscription Impact (Clustered Chart): Showed that subscribed customers made more frequent and higher-value purchases compared to non-subscribers.
+ - **Subscription Impact :** Showed that subscribed customers made more frequent and higher-value purchases compared to non-subscribers.

 ---